Leroy Franks

-Leroy Franks is a retired American soccer goalkeeper who earned one cap with the U.S. national team in 1957.
+Leroy Franks is an American retired soccer goalkeeper who earned one cap with the U.S. national team in 1957.

 Club career

 Franks graduated from C.B.C.
 High School in Clayton, Mo in 1955, where he was 1st team All-State three years.
 He also lettered in football, track and baseball.
 Franks also won five fights in 1954 Golden Gloves competition at 147 lbs.

 He joined the Brehenys Soccer Team in 1956 and were Missouri Amateur Cup Finalist.

 In 1957 Franks was a member of the Kutis Soccer Team, and played for them until 1963.